cnbatch/udphop/README_EN.md

 ## About the Code

 ### Thread Pool
-The thread pool used by UDPHop comes from [BS::thread_pool](https://github.com/bshoshany/thread-pool), with some modifications made for parallel encryption and decryption processing in multiple connections.
+The thread pool used by UDPHop comes from [task-thread-pool](https://github.com/alugowski/task-thread-pool), uses for parallel encryption and decryption processing in multiple connections.

 ### FEC